Howdy, welcome to my truthful review of Five Minute Profit Sites, which, BTW, I’m unaffiliated with.

 There’s A LOT more to profiting from affiliate marketing than throwing up some quick ‘Done For You’ websites and watching the money roll in.

-First, you need to learn how to produce “high-quality” content and spend literally months writing it.
+Firstly (from a blogging perspective), you need to learn how to produce high-quality content and spend literally months writing it.

-And for that to happen, you need the right step-by-step training, tools, and support around the clock.
+So for any of that to happen, you need the right step-by-step training, tools, and support around the clock.

 So FMPS is just a load of bullsh*t from the get-go, to say the least.